 The main neurotransmitters involved in mood-triggered migraine symptoms are dopamine and serotonin.
 At the same time, psychological stress impairs gallbladder emptying by increasing the sympathetic tone.
 Serotonin, in particular, affects intestinal motility, vasoconstriction, and liver repair, thus affecting the gallbladder directly.

 Lastly, the pathophysiological mechanisms shared by migraine and gallbladder patients have a lot to do with cholecystokinin (CCK).
 This is because this hormone has a dilating effect on arterial vessels.

 Migraine is one of the most disabling chronic disorders.
 So if you have been suffering from it, it is best to see a specialist.
 However, to manage symptoms similarly experienced by gallbladder patients, here are some of my recommendations.

-Fos Formula may help reduce nausea and vomiting
+Fos Formula may help reduce nausea and vomiting.

 Fos is my number one choice for migraines.
 Although some migraine patients believe that vomiting helps them feel better, this natural supplement can help you manage the constant queasy feeling during the whole duration of the attack.
-It can also help you be more mobile and functional while you are having mild to moderate migraine attacks.
+It can also help you be more mobile and functional while having mild to moderate migraine attacks.